The Dreadnoughts

-The Dreadnoughts are a Canadian 6-piece folk-punk band from Vancouver.
+The Dreadnoughts are a Canadian folk punk band from Vancouver.
 The band combines a wide range of European folk music with modern street punk.
-The band has six full-length albums and three EPs on various labels, and has played around 500 shows in around 30 countries.
-They also perform frequently as a traditional polka band at polka festivals, under the name "Polka Time!".
+The band has eight full-length albums and three EPs on various labels, and has played around 500 shows in around 30 countries.
+They also used to perform before 2020 as a traditional polka band at polka festivals, under the name "Polka Time!".
 Their performance peak was in 2010, when 180 shows were played.

 History

 The Dreadnoughts formed in 2006 in the Downtown Eastside area of Vancouver, British Columbia, Canada.
 They released their first album, Legends Never Die, in 2007, followed by their second album, Victory Square, in 2009.
 They wrote Victory Square as a tribute to their home city of Vancouver, and as such, many of the songs on the album focus on places of importance to the bandmembers.
 The Dreadnoughts promoted the album by touring all over Canada and Europe in 2009, a tour which inspired much of the material on their 2010 album Polka's Not Dead.
 The tour was documented in a book by Adam PW Smith, who would later produce a mini-documentary about the band as well.

 In late 2011, after producing Polka's Not Dead, the band announced an indefinite hiatus.
 However, they followed this by playing shows occasionally, such as annual Vancouver shows, a two-week European tour in January 2014, and two March gigs with Guttermouth in 2014.
 On November 11, 2017 they released their fourth full-length album Foreign Skies, a folk-punk concept album about the First World War.
 They followed this up with the acoustic album Into The North on November 15, 2019.
-Their most recent album, "Roll and Go", released on June 11, 2022.
+Their most recent album Green Willow, which consists entirely of folk-punk renditions of traditional folk songs (with the exception of the final track "Roll Northumbria"), was released digital-only on March 13, 2023., which would get a limited production physical release in 2024.
+On December 8, 2024, the band announced a new, being "polka-heavy and shanty-heavy" later titled Polka Pit.

 Sound and influences

-Noticeable influences in their sound include acts such as The Pogues, Dropkick Murphys, Stan Rogers, Gogol Bordello, Goran Bregovic, and Rancid.
-The band commonly record and perform sea shanties, polkas and klezmer songs, and are also strongly influenced by English West Country folk music - in particular the Bristol folk band The Wurzels.
+Noticeable influences in their sound include acts such as The Pogues, Brave Combo, Stan Rogers, Boiled in Lead, Gogol Bordello, Goran Bregovic, Dropkick Murphys, and Rancid.
+The band commonly records and perform sea shanties, polkas and klezmer songs, and are also strongly influenced by English Scrumpy and Western music - in particular the West Country bands The Wurzels and the Surfin' Turnips.

 Their 2009 release, Victory Square, was ranked the 4th-best folk-punk release of 2009 by folk-punk magazine Shite N' Onions.
 Their previous release, Legends Never Die, was ranked #7 on the magazine's 2008 list.
 Multiple cross-Canada tours and European tours have helped to contribute to the band's steadily rising profile.

-Other acts that have shared the stage with The Dreadnoughts include Stiff Little Fingers, The Cider Fecks, Swingin' Utters, Hepcat, The Real McKenzies, Goran Bregovic, IAMX, Okean Elzy, Talco, The Creepshow, Mad Sin, and Los Furios.
+Other acts that have shared the stage with The Dreadnoughts include Stiff Little Fingers, The Cider Fecks, Swingin' Utters, Hepcat, The Real McKenzies, Goran Bregovic, IAMX, Okean Elzy, Talco, The Creepshow, Mad Sin, Los Furios, and Winzige Hosen.